namangupta9/blockchain/README.md

 - A merkle tree would be created using the hashes of all the transactions in the block

 Only one miner, so there's no real need for a proof-of-work competition here
-- Simple, illustrative proof-of-work competition here is based on a random number generator that's just looking to get the number "7" to create the block

 ## Sample Output
 See Project Wiki